KASHISH Pride Film Festival: Festival Jury

 The jury members for the Riyad Wadia Award for Best Emerging Indian Filmmaker has been Roy Wadia and Nargis Wadia all the years.
 The jury member for the Ismat Chughtai Award for Best Indian Woman Filmmaker has been Ashish Sawhny all the years.
+The Jury member for the Aditya Nanda Award for Best Film on Queer Mental Health has been Akshay Tyagi since its inception in 2024.
 Neeraj Churi and Sridhar Rangayan have been a jury member for the KASHISH QDrishti Film Grant all the years.

 Wendell Rodricks, celebrity fashion designer, was the judge from 2012 to 2020 of the KASHISH Poster Design Contest that invites designers from around the world to create the look of the festival, which will be used in posters, billboards and other promotional materials.
 After passing away of Wendell Rodricks, his husband Jerome Marrel was the judge from 2020 till 2023.